junchaw/kubectl-cf/README.md

 By default, `kubectl-cf` reads kubeconfig files from the directory of the given kubeconfig file, you can change this by setting the `KUBECTL_CF_PATHS` environment variable, for example:

+> "@kubeconfig-dir" is a special path, it means the directory of the given kubeconfig file

 ```
-# "@kubeconfig-dir" is a special path, it means the directory of the given kubeconfig file
 export KUBECTL_CF_PATHS="~/.kube:~/another-kube-dir:~/yet-another-kube-dir:@kubeconfig-dir"
 ```

+##### # Grep kubeconfig files with custom regex pattern

 By default, `kubectl-cf` grep kubeconfig files with regex pattern `^(?P<name>(config)|([^\.]+\.yaml))$`, you can change this by setting the `KUBECTL_CF_KUBECONFIG_MATCH_PATTERN` environment variable,